dfs-minded/indexer-plus-plus/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/hyperium/hyper/master/LICENSE)

 Indexer++ is an open-source desktop files and folders search utility.
-It is a Windows search replacement which is faster, supports entire file system search, filters, command-line interface and more.
+It is a Windows search replacement which is faster, supports entire file system search, filters and more.
 The Core search engine is written on C++ 11, uses Win API and STL, which ensures high speed and saves memory.
 Indexer++ directly reads and parses the NTFS  filesystem master files table.

+You can search your files using a command-line as well. ifind (Indexer++ find) implements a subset of the options of the Linux find command, so for Linux users it is easy to start right away.
+For those, who are not familiar with find command [here is options description with some examples](https://raw.githubusercontent.com/dfs-minded/indexer-plus-plus/master/ifind%20commands%20doc.md).

 ###Documentation
 Brief <i class="icon-provider-gdrive"></i>[General Design Doc](https://docs.google.com/document/d/17nXQxh4nTiUfIOtnyCv60XTkxgCZciZvFRkawLz5bb8/edit).